lrverdon/Shallow-Machine-Learning-for-Archaeological-Geophysics/README.md

 **Windows**
 1. Download this Github repository as a zip file using the ‘Code’ button at the top of this page and then ‘Download ZIP’.
 Save the file on your computer and extract it.
 2. Install Mamba using the Miniforge distribution.
 From [https://github.com/conda-forge/miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install), download the Windows installer and follow the instructions.
 3. Open the Miniforge Prompt installed in the Windows Start menu.
 To create the new environment (step 4), the current environment (enclosed in parentheses) should be 'base'.
-If the current environment is not 'base', type
+If the current environment is not 'base', type:
    ```
    mamba activate base
    ```